Mandakh78/wv_trend/readme.md

 Woody vegetation analysis
 =========================

-MODIS NDVI data is used to analyze Woody
+The purpose of this project is to analyze woody vegetation dynamics over Israel.